 Kurt Caminske, a senior at Sayville High School, is one of 20 students nationwide who was offered an early appointment to the U.S. Coast Guard Academy in New London, Conn., school officials said.

-A total of up to 300 students is accepted to the academy each year.
+A total of up to 300 students are accepted to the academy each year.
 Tuition is fully funded in exchange for an obligation of five years of active-duty service upon a cadet's graduation.

 Caminske will report to the academy on June 30, just two days after his graduation.
 While at the academy, he will be a member of the Coast Guard Academy Glee Club and the lacrosse team, which next year will make its debut in Division III, school officials said.